Format, Submission and Evaluation

 Determination of Honors

-LALS awards three categories of distinction: Honors, High Honors, and Highest Honors.
+LACLS awards three categories of distinction: Honors, High Honors, and Highest Honors.
 While most thesis students will receive some level of honors, completion of a thesis is not in itself sufficient for honors.
-LALS departmental honors are based on the examining committee's assessment of the quality of the thesis and the record in courses for the LALS major.
+LACLS departmental honors are based on the examining committee's assessment of the quality of the thesis and the record in courses for the LACLS major.
 The thesis evaluation is based on several criteria, such as quality of research, persuasiveness of argument, clarify of writing, and attention to detail.

 After the oral defense, the examining committee makes its recommendation to the program's core faculty committee.
 The committee then officially informs students about any honors received, usually during the week preceding commencement.